Lower Skagit GRP

 Open to read more

 Tidal influence as far upstream as the Mount Vernon gage is minimal even in low summer water.
 In the delta, closer to the coast, the tide reversal can be extreme.
 Incoming tides will send the flow rushing upstream at the Skagit Wildlife Area on Freshwater Slough.
-The strength and extent of tidal zones will vary based on outgoing river flow and extreme tides but is generally considered to end just upstream of the forks, near river mile nine.
+The strength and extent of tidal zones will vary based on outgoing river flow and extreme tides but is generally considered to end just upstream of the forks, near river mile nine (Lee 2011).